All the 2024 FP1 rookie drivers

 Driver(s): Andrea Kimi Antonelli

 Mercedes’ regular reserve driver Mick Schumacher doesn’t qualify for this rule since he already drove in F1 for two years.
-That doesn’t leave Mercedes without options though.
-Fred Vesti was last year’s runner up in Formula 2 and is the development driver for Mercedes this year.
-A much bigger contender for the two sessions though is the current golden child of the Mercedes Junior Team: Andrea Kimi Antonelli.
+That didn't leave Mercedes without options though.
+The most obvious choice was of course the current golden child of the Mercedes Junior Team: Andrea Kimi Antonelli.
 His first FP1 outing at Monza wasn't off to a flying start, as he crashed the car just ten minutes in.
 That didn't stop Mercedes from announcing him as a full-time driver for 2025 though.
-It's highly likely that Kimi Antonelli will take care of the other FP1 session too.
+In anticipation of that full-time drive, he was also drafted in for FP1 in Mexico.

 Mercedes development driver Fred Vesti seems to be unfortunate enough to not get an FP1 outing.